manoharan-lab/holopy/docs/source/users/theories.rst

       implemented by ADDA.
     * Requires the ADDA package to be installed separately, as detailed in the :ref:`DDA section<_dda_tutorial>`
+    * Functions in two different ways, as controlled by the `use_indicators` flag.
+If the `use_indicators` flag is `True`, the scatterer is voxelated within HoloPy before passing to DDA.
+If the flag is `False`, ADDA's built-in scatterer geometries are used for things like spheres, cylinders, ellipsoids, etc.
 - :class:`.Mie`
     * Can handle :class:`.Sphere` objects, :class:`.LayeredSphere` objects, or
       :class:`.Spheres` through superposision.